awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

    -----END CERTIFICATE-----
    ```

-1. Validate the creation of an ROA object
+1. Validate the creation of a ROA object

    Validate the successful creation of the ROA objects using a `whois` command\.
 Be sure to test your address range against the Amazon ASNs 16509 and 14618, plus the ASNs that are currently authorized to advertise the address range\.